Er FF

 Kenmore Freezer Evaporator Fan Motor Failure

-Error code Er FF displayed, freezer section warm or not freezing properly, little or no airflow from freezer vents.
+Error code Er FF is displayed, the freezer section is warm or not freezing properly, and there is little or no airflow from the freezer vents.

 Advertisements